 Auntie R’s Dog Sanctuary

-Situated on the very southern outskirts of Tianjin, more in the boon-docks than city, Auntie R’s rescue centre couldn’t be harder to find if it tried.
+Situated on the very outskirts of Tianjin, more in the country-side than city, Auntie R’s rescue centre couldn’t be harder to find if it tried.
 But maybe that’s the point.
 Our car pulls off the duel carriageway and ambles down a sandy track, nothing but tumble weed and farmland for as far as the eye can see.
 We eventually arrive at a barren, dusty outpost surrounded by derelict buildings and more countryside.
 The engine stops just as the barking starts.

 Auntie R’s Shelter is named after its founder and is home to over 500 stray dogs and cats.
 They all live together under the same roof, eat the same food and endure the cold winters huddled together under donated blankets and sacking.
 It’s not the easiest of lives for these strays, but at least they have someone.